Docker CLI

 Build the image with build arguments

-Use the following build arguments to customize the image with --build-arg key=value
+Use the following build arguments to customize the image with --build-arg key=value:

 Mail settings